-The free tool Hemingway also detects and highlights passive voice.
+Another passive voice checker tool Hemingway also detects and highlights passive voice.
 Seeing where you’ve gone wrong can help you identify what to look out for, so you can then focus your efforts on fixing it by moving the subject position and the like.

 Thanks for reading this guide.
 Hopefully, if someone now asks you, ‘what is passive voice?’, you can tell them.
 Not only that, you can stun their minds with your grasp of active voice, your depth of passive voice examples, and your tricksy ways to fix issues when you need to.

 If you’re after more resources, I have some other writing guides on prose that you may find useful…

 - How To Write Great Prose